nayere6342/sep11-freedom-project/blog/entry04.md

 ```

 The first thing that happens in code is the set enemy movement system.
 This is actually pretty simple at first look.
 All it does is that it first patrols at the set speed of 60 in `speed = 60, dir = 1` then it creates a collision hitbox around itself shown here; `add() { this.on("collide", (obj, col) => { if (col.isLeft() || col.isRight()) { dir = -dir }`.
 So that if the player hits that collision box it reset the whole game (game over).
 But the complication comes after that, in the item growing system.
 This does the task of growing the player model in the game.
 This also changes the hit box of the player as well so that they can get coins or even get killed by an outside spike trap.
 As shown here; `	return { id: "big", require: [ "scale" ], update() { if (isBig) { timer -= dt() if (timer <= 0) { this.smallify() } } his.scale = this.scale.lerp(vec2(destScale), dt() * 6)
-}` The item also has a collision hitbox so that once the player goes though the item it gets sent to the code which updates the player model.
+}` The item also has a collision hitbox so that once the player goes through the item it gets sent to the code which updates the player model.
 Once it's done with that: It starts a timer.
-When that timer finished the player mode goes back to normal.
+When that timer finishes the player mode goes back to normal.
 With this; `isBig() { return isBig }, smallify() { destScale = 1 timer = 0 isBig = false }, biggify(time) { destScale = 2 timer = time isBig = true }, }`.
-Here is the full code snippent:
+Here is the full code snippet:

 ```JS
 function patrol(speed = 60, dir = 1) {